Loco Moco, while not made with native Hawaiian ingredients, is still an island original. It was developed here and it's served everywhere.

 Gravy

-• 1 teaspoon Worchestershire sauce - optional for more extra flavor.
+- 1 teaspoon Worcestershire sauce - optional for more extra flavor.

 Directions

 Make a basic rice recipe according to package directions.
-Add water about 1 1/2 cup of water to 1 cup of rice.
-Bring to a boil and reduce heat to low, then cover pot.
-Cook about 20 minutes then turn off heat.
+Add water about 1 1/2 cups of water to 1 cup of rice.
+Bring to a boil and reduce heat to low, then cover the pot.
+Cook for about 20 minutes then turn off the heat.
 Let rice rest for about 5 minutes, to make sure it cooks all the way through.

 For Japanese-style Sticky Rice first rinse the rice a few times.